downingbots/ALSET/README.md

   - python3 ./sir_robot_teleop.py --app_name TT_FUNC
     - You can also run with app_name "TT_DQN" and "TT_NN".

+When you start executing, the default mode is teleoperation.
+To gather data, use the TT_FUNC app on the command line and toggle the "gather_data" button.
+To run the imitation-learning NN for the TT_FUNC or TT_NN apps, toggle the "NN" button.
+The DQN app uses reinforcement learning, which combines imitation learning from the TT_FUNC app for initialization and then then does realtime gathering data and training.
+To run the DQN RL NN, toggle the "gather_data" button.

 ## HOW TO TRAIN

 To gather data in teleop, hit the top left button to go into "gather data" mode.